pei-evelyn/bork-frens/README.md

     cd sgt-react
     ```

-2. Install all dependencies with NPM.
+2. Install all dependencies with npm.

     ```shell
     npm install